How to use NexoBrid®

 • Gently press the occlusive film dressing at the area of contact with the ointment barrier

-• Ensure adherence between the occlusive film dressing and the sterile ointment barrier
+• Ensure adherence between the occlusive film dressing and the ointment barrier

 • Achieve complete containment of NexoBrid on the treatment area